cybergaz/scripts/README.md

 # scripts

-here are some basic looking scripts , but they all provide a huge-masive-functionality , basically saves a hell lot of time and increase productivity ,
+here are some scripts , with some massive-functionality , which ease down my workflow , making it a little less cumbersome
 at least for me...